Credit Karma Review: How to Get Your Credit Score for Free

-Applying for credit, such as a loan or credit card, is considered a hard inquiry and can impact your credit score.
-If you apply for credit through Credit Karma or somewhere else your score could go down.
+Applying for credit, such as a loan or credit card, is considered a hard inquiry and will impact your credit score.
+If you apply for credit through Credit Karma or somewhere else, your credit score could take a hit.

-However, if you act on a recommendation from Credit Karma to decrease your credit usage or increase your amount of credit, your score could go up.
+However, if you act on a recommendation from Credit Karma to decrease your credit usage or increase your amount of credit, your score could increase.

 Credit Karma is safe.
 Signing up requires you to submit personal information, including your Social Security number, so keeping your information safe is Credit Karma’s highest priority.

-The company also works with independent third parties to regularly assess vulnerabilities along with incentives to independent security researchers who detect security issues.
+The company also works with independent third parties to regularly assess vulnerabilities.

 Your credit score isn’t just used to get a loan.
-Potential employers, landlords, insurance, phone, and utility companies can all check your credit before starting your services or approving your application.
+Utility companies, landlords, insurance, phone, and even potential employers can all check your credit before starting your services or approving your application.

 A good credit score is never something to take for granted.
-Credit Karma is a legit way to see the impact your choices have on your credit and offers simple things you can do to improve your score.
+Credit Karma is a legit way to see the impact your choices have on your credit and offers simple actions you can take to improve your score.